goauthentik/authentik/website/integrations/services/weblate/index.md

 -   REQUIRE_LOGIN: `1`
 -   NO_EMAIL_AUTH: `1`

-Should you wish to deploy this in a container prefix all the variables with `WEBLATE_` and set them as enviornment variables
+Should you wish to deploy this in a container prefix all the variables with `WEBLATE_` and set them as environment variables